MaxiGames/MaxiGames.js/DEVELOPING.md

-# Notes for developers or contributors
+# Guidelines for developers or contributors

 ## Style guide